 Whaleshark diving in Yomitan, Okinawa

 - It's not safe for divers!
 Diving in the cage is similar to diving in a cave, where special training is needed.
-Yes, a diver can see the surface, but in an emergency situation, divers can not ascend quickly.
-Recreational divers (of any agency) are not trained to dive in an overhead environment and usually do not carry the right gear to execute such dives in a safe manner.
+Yes, divers can see the surface, but in an emergency situation, have no clear route to safety.